Sean-w94/atmos/article.md

 ## Process

-With little time for bike shedding, the top considerations had to influence our tools and workflow.
+With little time for bike shedding, the top considerations had to influence our tools, priorities and workflow.

 ### Device Support